iam-veeramalla/terraform-zero-to-hero/README.md

 In this session, we'll introduce you to the fundamental concepts of Terraform and Infrastructure as Code (IaC).
 Learn why Terraform is crucial for managing infrastructure and how IaC streamlines provisioning.

-#### Installing Terraform on MacOS and Linux
+#### Installing Terraform on MacOS, Linux and Windows

-Get your hands dirty by installing Terraform on both MacOS and Linux.
+Get your hands dirty by installing Terraform on both MacOS, Linux and Windows.
 We'll guide you through the process with clear instructions and commands.

 #### Setting up Terraform for AWS